NASA FL Racing Rules and information:

 NASA FL RACE DAY FORMAT:

-Most NASA FL region events are "double" weekend sprint race events.
+Most NASA FL region events are “double” or “quadruple” weekend sprint race events (i.e. 2 to 4 sprints per weekend.)
 Points are earned for each sprint race/day.
-The "featured races" on Saturday are followed by a podium ceremony with awards presentation & driver recognition as part of the Saturday track "social".
+The “featured races” on Saturday are followed by a podium ceremony with awards presentation & driver recognition as part of the Saturday track “social”.
 The number of trophies/awards presented for each race class is determined by the number of starters in that race class.
-Printed timing sheets are available after each timed session.

-NASA FL does offer several longer “enduro” races each season, usually at least 2 hours long.
-Please click here for 2013 Enduro series details.
+NASA FL usually offers several longer “enduro” races each season, often at least 2-3 hours long, by NASA’s national enduro regulations.
+Please click here for our enduro series details page.

-RE: NASA FL race licensing & general racing inquiries- Jon Felton
+RE: NASA FL race licensing & general racing inquiries- Jim VanderVliet

 RE: Race series & class placement, annual tech inspection- Pat Wehmeyer

-RE: Class specific rules (SM, SE30, GTS, etc)- Class Directors
+RE: Class specific rules (SM, SE30, GTS, etc)- Series & Class Directors